AbelCP-Design/clear-picture-sa-framework/src/design-approach/vendor-participation.md

 # Vendor Participation & Feedback

-Clear Picture evaluations are designed to assess whether industrial visualization platforms can support specific Situation Awareness (SA) Design Principles.
+Clear Picture evaluations are designed to explore how industrial visualization platforms support key Situation Awareness (SA) Design Principles that assist operators, engineers, and decision makers.

 Our evaluations:

 - Focus on practical implementation of SA Design Principles.
-- Use standard, generally available platform features accessible to integrators, designers, or end-users.
+- Use standard, generally available platform features accessible to integrators, designers, and end-users.
-- Do not represent formal software certification or full mastery of each vendor’s development environment.
+- Do not represent formal certification or full mastery of every vendor’s development environment.

-We recognize that industrial platforms often offer multiple configuration options, advanced development tools, or ongoing feature updates that may affect platform capability over time.
+We fully recognize that platforms continue to evolve, and that multiple configuration pathways may exist to achieve SA principles.

-**We welcome vendor participation.**
+We welcome vendor participation and ongoing dialogue.

 Vendors are invited to:

-- Review our current evaluations.
+- Review existing evaluations.
-- Suggest alternative implementation methods.
+- Share alternative configuration approaches.
-- Provide demonstrations of how additional SA Design Principles can be supported on their platform.
+- Demonstrate additional SA Principle implementations.
-- Submit updated capability information as new features are released.
+- Submit updated capability information as platform features expand.

-Our goal is to maintain an open, transparent, and collaborative resource that benefits both vendors and the wider industrial visualization community.
+Our aim is to maintain an open, neutral, and collaborative resource that supports vendors, integrators, and the wider industrial visualization community.

-For vendor inquiries, please contact:
+For vendor inquiries, please contact: abel.padilla@clearpicturesa.com
-abel.padilla@clearpicture.design